 Use to find companies where this pattern is active.

 Three observations co-occur: a long uninterrupted dividend streak with growth, FCF-based dividend coverage and payment stability, and industry-benchmarked FCF/OCF conversion in its elevated range.
-The configuration describes a present-state dividend profile backed by free-cash-flow generation.
+All three read a multi-year history, so together they describe a record of dividend payment backed by free cash flow, not a reading of the company today.
+The coverage reading is a three-year average, so a single year within it — including the latest — may have paid out more than it generated.

 State